loda-lang/loda-programs/programs/oeis/list3.md

 * [A333525](http://oeis.org/A333525) ([L05 program](333/A333525.asm)): Degree of polytope representing the number n.
 * [A333574](http://oeis.org/A333574) ([L10 program](333/A333574.asm)): Number of  Hamiltonian paths in the n X 2 grid graph which start at any of the n vertices on left side of the graph and terminate at any of the n vertices on the right side.
 * [A333616](http://oeis.org/A333616) ([L22 program](333/A333616.asm)): Expansion of x*(1 + 2*x + x^2 - 4*x^3 - x^4 + 2*x^5)/((1 - x)^3*(1 + x)^2).
+* [A333714](http://oeis.org/A333714) ([L13 program](333/A333714.asm)): Squares visited by a chess king moving on a square-spiral numbered board where the king moves to the adjacent unvisited square containing the spiral number with the most divisors.
+In case of a tie it chooses the square with the highest spiral number.
 * [A334277](http://oeis.org/A334277) ([L18 program](334/A334277.asm)): Perimeters of almost-equilateral Heronian triangles.
 * [A334320](http://oeis.org/A334320) ([L44 program](334/A334320.asm)): Number of even integers in base n with exactly two distinct digits.
 * [A334563](http://oeis.org/A334563) ([L10 program](334/A334563.asm)): a(n) is the maximum number of 4-cycles possible in an n-vertex planar graph.